gaboesquivel/gaboesquivel.com/source/_posts/2015-07-10-continuous-delivery.markdown

 - Check in frequently.
 - Don’t check in broken code.
 - Don’t check in untested code.
-- Don’t check in when the build is broken.
 - Always verify the system builds after check in.